tonypottera24/zkAuction/README.md

 In NFT, PoS, Cross-Chain Communication and DEX, a Vickrey auction is proven (the prover won a Nobel prize) to increase the seller's income and the bidder pays their true valuation.
 The bidder with the highest bid wins and pays the second-highest price for the goods.
 Google Ads used a Vickrey auction but migrated to an English auction because it is not easy to achieve public verifiability on the second price.
-A Vickrey auction can be generalized to a M+1st-price auction that sells M goods.
+A Vickrey auction can be generalized to an M+1st-price auction that sells M goods.
 The highest M winners pay the M+1st-price.

-### Required Properties
+### Required Properties of a Secure (Vickrey or M+1st-price) Sealed-bid Auction

 * **Correctness**: The protocol can find exactly M winners and the M+1st price.
 * **Public Verifiability**: The result can be publicly verifiable.